 - 2 cups Half and Half (use regular milk)

 - 2 cups Whole milk

 - 1 tablespoon Rose water

-- 1/4 cup Sugar + 2 tablespoon (adjust according to taste)
+- 1/4 cup Sugar + 2 tablespoons (adjust according to taste)

 THANDAI MASALA INGREDIENTS

 - 1/2 teaspoon Cinnamon Powder